andivis/crunchbase/README.md

 ## Instructions

 1. Save your .har as `user-data/credentials/www.crunchbase.com.har` as shown in the video.
+Perform the search from this url: https://www.crunchbase.com/search/organizations/field/organizations/location_identifiers/united-kingdom
 2. Optionally, put your proxy list into `user-data/proxies.csv`.
 The header must contain `url,port,username,password`.
 The other lines follow that format.
 See `user-data/proxies.sample.csv` for an example.
 3. Run `python3 main.py`.
 Depending on your system you may need run `python main.py` instead.
 4. The output will be in `user-data/output/output.csv` and `user-data/database.sqlite`.